-- ◆ The issue price you pay for the Notes exceeds their estimated initial value The issue price you pay for the Notes exceeds their estimated initial value as of the trade date due to the inclusion in the issue price of the underwriting discount, hedging costs, issuance and other costs and projected profits.
-As of the close of the relevant markets on the trade date, we have determined the estimated initial value of the Notes by reference to our internal pricing models and it is set forth in this pricing supplement.
-The pricing models used to determine the estimated initial value of the Notes incorporate certain variables, including the levels and volatility of the underlying assets, any expected dividends on the underlying assets, the correlation of the underlying assets, prevailing interest rates, the term of the Notes and our internal funding rate.
+- The issue price you pay for the Notes exceeds their estimated initial value The issue price you pay for the Notes exceeds their estimated initial value as of the trade date due to the inclusion in the issue price of the underwriting discount, hedging costs, issuance and other costs and projected profits.
+As of the close of the relevant markets on the trade date, we have determined the estimated initial value of the Notes incorporate cortain variables, including the levels and volatility of the underlying assets, any expected dividends on the underlying assets, the correlation of the underlying assets, prevailing interest rates, the term of the Notes and our internal funding rate.
 Our internal funding rate is typically lower than the rate we would pay to issue conventional fixed or floating rate debt securities of a similar term.
 The underwriting discount, hedging costs, issuance and other costs, projected profits and the difference in rates will reduce the economic value of the Notes to you.
-Due to these factors, the estimated initial value of the Notes as of the trade date is less than the issue price you pay for the Notes. - ◆ The estimated initial value is a theoretical price; the actual price at which you may be able to sell your Notes in any secondary market (if any) at any time after the trade date may differ from the estimated initial value The value of your Notes at any time will vary based on many factors, including the factors described above and in "- Risks Relating to Characteristics of the Underlying Assets Single equity risk" above and is impossible to predict.
+Due to these factors, the estimated initial value of the Notes as of the trade date is less than the issue price you pay for the Notes. - The estimated initial value is a theoretical price; the actual price at which you may be able to sell your Notes in any secondary market (if any) at any time after the trade date may differ from the estimated initial value The value of your Notes at any time will vary based on many factors, including the factors described above and in "- Risks Relating to Characteristics of the Underlying Assets Single equity risk" above and is impossible to predict.
 Furthermore, the pricing models that we use are proprietary and rely in part on certain assumptions about future events, which may prove to be incorrect.
 As a result, after the trade date, if you attempt to sell the Notes in the secondary market, the actual value you would receive may differ, perhaps materially, from the estimated initial value of the Notes determined by reference to our internal pricing models.
-The estimated initial value of the Notes does not represent a minimum or maximum price at which we or any of our affiliates would be willing to purchase your Notes in any secondary market at any time. - Our actual profits may be greater or less than the differential between the estimated initial value and the issue price of the Notes as of the trade date We may determine the economic terms of the Notes, as well as hedge our obligations, at least in part, prior to the trade date.
+The estimated initial value of the Notes does not represent a minimum or maximum price at which we or any of our affiliates would be willing to purchase your Notes in any secondary market any time. - Our actual profits may be greater or less than the differential between the estimated initial value and the issue price of the Notes as of the trade date We may determine the economic terms of the Notes, as well as hedge our obligations, at least in part, prior to the trade date.
 In addition, there may be ongoing costs to us to maintain and/or adjust any hedges and such hedges are often imperfect.
 Therefore, our actual profits (or potentially, losses) in issuing the Notes cannot be determined as of the trade date and any such differential between the estimated initial value and the issue price of the Notes as of the trade date does not reflect our actual profits.
 Ultimately, our actual profits will be known only at the maturity of the Notes.